-Membership in professional organizations is highly encouraged and many of Rush University faculties are involved in local, state and national initiatives relative to occupational therapy.
-Membership in such organizations is viewed as an opportunity to advocate for the profession and to keep informed about issues which impact the practice of occupational therapy.
+Membership in professional organizations is highly encouraged, and many RUSH University faculty members are involved in local, state, and national initiatives related to occupational therapy.
+Membership in such organizations is viewed as an opportunity to advocate for the profession and to keep informed about issues impacting the practice of occupational therapy.